 Potential for Misuse

-Opponents of head halters note the possibility of damage to the neck if the dog hits the end of the leash and his head is snapped back.
-There is also the possibility for misuse of the halter if sharp-jerk corrections are made.
+Opponents of head halters note the risk of neck injury if the dog hits the end of the leash or sharp corrections occur, causing his head to snap back.
 Head halters that fit too tightly can also cause eye damage or rub fur off the muzzle.
-Some dogs also become distressed or depressed from the halter, especially if gradual adjustment to the device is not made.
+Some dogs also become distressed or depressed from the halter, especially if training is not done gradually.

 The Right Fit